OscarScholten/hippo-rest-api/README.md

 Sincerely yours, Oscar

 Some tips:
-- Get familiar with the "folding" [keyboard shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts)
+- Get familiar with the "folding" [keyboard shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts) of Swagger Editor (the're using ACE under the hood).